apache/mesos/docs/endpoints/master/frameworks.md

 Returns 503 SERVICE_UNAVAILABLE if the leading master cannot be found.

+Query parameters:
+>        framework_id=VALUE   The ID of the framework returned (if no framework ID is specified, all frameworks will be returned).

 ### AUTHENTICATION ###
 This endpoint requires authentication iff HTTP authentication is